 VIDEO: Orange Herb Roasted Chicken

-Here's a roast chicken recipe that follows the regular-roast method.
+Here's a roast chicken recipe that follows the regular-heat method.

-How to Tell When Your Chicken Is Done
+How to Tell When Your Roast Chicken Is Done

-Regardless of the method used, a whole chicken is ready when a instant-read meat thermometer inserted into the inner thigh (close to but not touching the thigh bone) reads at least 165 degrees F (74 degrees C).
+Whether you roast a chicken using the regular-heat or high-heat method, a whole chicken is ready when a instant-read meat thermometer inserted into the inner thigh (close to but not touching the thigh bone) reads at least 165 degrees F (74 degrees C).

 - When you remove the chicken from the oven, cover it loosely with a doubled sheet of aluminum foil, and let it rest for 10 minutes before slicing.
 This redistributes the juices and results in moister chicken.

 How Long to Roast a Chicken

 Use this chart to determine how long to roast your chicken: